-In just a few days, we’ll be celebrating Juneteenth, the oldest known celebration honoring the end of slavery in the United States.
-And though many of us (myself included) may just be learning about the significance of this holiday, it’s important to take time to recognize its place in American history and reflect on the long struggle for equal rights – and how far we have to go.
+Today, we celebrate and officially recognize Juneteenth, the oldest known celebration honoring the end of slavery in the United States.
+After becoming an official Federal holiday last year, many Americans finally began to learn about the significance of this occasion, take time to recognize its place in our history, and reflect on the long struggle for equal rights.

-To honor the holiday, I encourage you to take time to reflect, learn and educate yourself.
+To honor the holiday, we encourage you to take time to reflect, learn and educate yourself.
 Gaining a greater understanding of our past and the struggles of Black Americans can help all of us come together to forge a brighter future.
 Keep scrolling to see a brief history of the events we commemorate, why it’s important, and the ways you should celebrate.

 What is Juneteenth?

 Juneteenth is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
 On June 19, 1865, a Union General rode into Galveston, Texas to announce that the Civil War had ended, and slaves had been freed.
 Though the Emancipation Proclamation became law in January 1863, it could not be enforced in places still under confederate control.
 Thus it took over 2 years for approximately 250,000 Texan slaves to learn their freedom had been secured by the government.

 Why Is It Important?

-Juneteenth marks a date of major significance in American history and shows us that freedom and racial equality have always been a hard-fought battle for black Americans – a battle that continues to this day.
+Juneteenth is a federal holiday that marks a date of major significance in American history.
+It shows us that freedom and racial equality have always been a hard-fought battle for black Americans – a battle that continues to this day.

 CLICK HERE to learn more about black history, and educate yourself on racial injustice and how to be an anti-racist ally.
 And check out our post Be The Change: Organizations & Resources To Fight Racial Injustice.